 South Ari Atoll, Maldives

-With its calm, crystal clear waters, white sand beaches, and plenty of both resorts and liveaboards to choose from, South Ari might just be the planet’s best place to swim with whale sharks.
+With its calm, crystal clear waters, white sand beaches, and plenty of both resorts and liveaboards to choose from, South Ari is one of the best places to swim with whale sharks in the world, not just the Maldives.
 And, with its short commute, just a scenic 20-minute seaplane ride from Male, it’s also one of the most convenient!

 While they can be seen throughout South Ari, there’s no better place for whale shark encounters than Maamigili protected marine area.
 The area boasts near-daily sightings, with whale sharks slowly cruising close to the water’s surface as they feed.
 Whale Shark Point is Maamigili’s most famous place to encounter the sharks, with over 80 individuals recorded in the area.
 Conditions are outstanding here, with little to no current or waves and visibility that regularly tops out at over 20 or 30-metres.